phbrugnolo/rubyForBegginers/README.md

-# rubyForBegginers
+# Basic Codes for learn Ruby
-Tutorial ruby by Deanin
+The basic codes for ruby by the series Ruby for Begginers in Deanin Youtube Channel